shashank-srikant/shashank-srikant.github.io/_pages/about.md

 <p>
 During my PhD, I explored problems at the intersection of machine learning, program analysis, and cognitive neuroscience.
 I wanted to understand how programs are represented - both by our brains and by machines.
-<a href="https://cap.csail.mit.edu/engage/spotlights/shashank-srikant">This CSAIL research spotlight</a> described my work and interests.  <a href="https://www.youtube.com/watch?v=3tuhyQR2L0I">This conversation</a> also provided an overview of my research interests.
+<a href="https://cap.csail.mit.edu/engage/spotlights/shashank-srikant">This CSAIL research spotlight from 2021</a> described my work and interests.  <a href="https://www.youtube.com/watch?v=3tuhyQR2L0I">This conversation from 2021</a> also provided an overview of my research interests.
 </p>

 <p>Before my PhD, I was a senior research engineer at Aspiring Minds' <a href="http://research.aspiringminds.com">research lab</a>.